JAlcocerT/Home-Lab/pangolin/readme.md

 post: https://fossengineer.com/selfhosting-pangolin-cloudflared-tunnel-alternative/
 ---

+See also

+1. https://github.com/localtunnel/server - *localtunnel exposes your localhost to the world for easy testing and sharing!
+No need to mess with DNS or deploy just to have others test out your changes.*

 # Pangolin - Self-Hosted Deployment

 [Pangolin](https://github.com/fosrl/pangolin) is a self-hosted web application for managing and monitoring your services.